HaxeFoundation/HaxeManual/content/12-target-details.md

 ##### HashLink/C code

-Haxe code can also be compiled to HashLink/C code by specifying `.c` output in the `--hl` argument:
+Haxe code can also be compiled to HashLink/C code by specifying `.c` output in the `-hl` argument:

 ```
-haxe --main Main --hl out/main.c
+haxe -main Main -hl out/main.c
 ```

 This produces files in the `out` directory, which can be compiled to a native executable with a C compiler such as `gcc`.